Pontiac GTO: 1972

-Optional was the 455 HO engine, essentially similar to that used in the Trans Am.
+The 455 CID HO engine was optional, essentially similar to that used in the Trans Am.
 It was rated at 300 hp at 4,000 rpm and 415 lbft at 3,200 rpm, also in the new SAE net figures.
-Despite its modest 8.4:1 compression, it was as strong as many earlier engines with higher gross power ratings; yet like all other 1972-model engines, it could perform on low-octane regular leaded, low-lead, or unleaded types of gasoline.
-Only 646 cars with this engine were sold.
+Despite its 8.4:1 compression, it was as strong and like all other 1972-model engines, it could perform on low-octane regular leaded, low-lead, or unleaded types of gasoline.
+A total of 646 cars with this engine were sold.

-Sales plummeted by 45%, to 5,811.
-(Some sources discount the single convertible and the three anomalous wagons, listing the total as 5,807.)
-Although Pontiac did not offer a production GTO convertible in 1972, a buyer could order a LeMans Sport convertible with either of the three GTO engines and other sporty/performance options to create a GTO in all but name.
+Sales fell by 45%, to 5,811.
+(Some sources discount the single convertible and the three wagons, listing the total as 5,807.)
+Although Pontiac did not offer a production GTO convertible in 1972, a LeMans Sport convertible could be ordered with either of the three GTO engines and other sporty/performance options to create a GTO in all but name.
 Even the GTO's Endura bumper was offered as an option on LeMans/Sport models, with "PONTIAC" spelled out on the driver's side grille rather than "GTO."

 Third generation

 1973

-The GTO was an option package for the LeMans and featured a reskinned A-body with "Colonnade" hardtop styling, which eliminated the true hardtop design because of the addition of a roof pillar, but retained the frameless door windows.
-Rear side windows were now of a fixed design that could not be opened and in a triangular shape.
-New federal laws for 1973 demanded front bumpers capable of withstanding 5-mile-per-hour (8 km/h) impacts with no damage to the body (5 mph rear bumpers became standard in 1974).
-The result was the use of prominent and heavy chrome bumpers at the front and rear.
+The GTO was an option package for the LeMans and featured a reskinned A-body with "Colonnade" hardtop styling, which eliminated the authentic hardtop design because of the addition of a roof pillar, but retained the frameless door windows.
+Rear-side windows were now of a fixed design that could not be opened and were triangular in shape.
+New federal laws for 1973 demanded front bumpers capable of withstanding 5-mile-per-hour (8 km/h) impacts without damaging any safety-related components (5 mph rear bumpers became standard in 1974).
+The result was prominent and heavy chrome bumpers at the front and rear.
 The overall styling of the 1973 Pontiac A-body intermediates (LeMans, Luxury LeMans, GTO, and Grand Am) was generally not well received by the general public.

 In contrast, the Pontiac Grand Prix and Chevrolet Monte Carlo, which were also derived from the intermediate A-body, were much better received because of their squared-off styling and formal rooflines with vertical windows.
 Pontiac's sister division, Oldsmobile, received better reviews from the automotive press and the car-buying public with the similar-bodied Cutlass.

-Again, the 1973 GTO option was offered on two models including the base LeMans coupe or the LeMans Sport Coupe.
-The base LeMans coupe featured a cloth-and-vinyl or all-vinyl bench seat while the more lavish LeMans Sport Coupe had all-vinyl interiors with Strato bucket seats or a notchback bench seat with a folding armrest.
+Again, the 1973 GTO option was offered on two models, including the base LeMans coupe and the LeMans Sport Coupe.
+The base LeMans coupe featured a cloth-and-vinyl or all-vinyl bench seat, while the higher trim LeMans Sport Coupe had all-vinyl interiors with Strato bucket seats or a notchback bench seat with a folding armrest.
 The LeMans Sport Coupe also had louvered rear side windows from the Grand Am in place of the standard triangular windows of the base LeMans.